Looking for a few of the best companion plants to grow alongside your tomatoes this year?

 Marigolds also bring big blooms and color to your garden.
 Not only do they add beauty, those blooms also bring in a long list of pollinators that help the flowers on all of your vegetable plants turn into luscious fruit.

-Basil – The Best Companion Plants For Tomatoes
+3. Why Basil Is One Of The Best Companion Plants For Tomatoes

 Basil is another wonderful choice for companion planting with tomatoes.
 This is one case where the harvest from two plants pair just as well in the kitchen as the plants do while growing in the garden!